Hours: M-F, 9-12 and 1-5

 Jeff Piotter is the Academic Technology Lead Technician with the Academic Computing Technology.
 Jeff maintains, troubleshoots, and upgrades the classroom technology, installs classroom and conference room audiovisual systems, and provides support for live events at the campus auditoriums.
 He has a degree in Electronics from DeVry University and over 20 years working in the A/V industry.
 For many of those years he was responsible for designing and managing the installations of A/V and VTC systems for the Pentagon, military sites, and government agencies, such as mission control rooms, command centers and conference rooms.

 Sabrina Hines is the Academic Technology Coordinator for Shenandoah University at the Scholar Plaza Loudoun.
 Sabrina holds a Bachelor’s degree in Radio, TV and Film and a minor in History from the University of North Texas.
 Her professional experience as a Multi-Media Specialist spans over 14 years and includes positions such as Lead Video Coordinator for Celebration Church, Technical Manager for the American Black Film Festival, Client Technologist at the University of Baltimore, and Audio/Visual Tech Supervisor for Texas Christian University.
 Her love of the arts, technology, and entertainment industry led her to launch her own production company, e4 Productions, in 2008.
 She continues to fuel her creative passion by participating in community and non-profit based opportunities.
+Sabrina is located at Scholar Plaza, Loudoun.

 Aaron Milburn is the Academic Computing Support Specialist III with Academic Computing Technology.
 He has 10 years of experience in technology support with certifications in Cisco & Biamp systems as well as level 1 AMX programming.
 During his time at SU he has helped develop their award-winning standard in classroom design with regards to distance learning/video teleconferencing as well as a real-time support and management strategy.
+Aaron is located in the Health Professions building.

 Daniel Huffine is an Audio Visual Technician with Academic Computing Technology.